FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Comparison of Results.rst

 .. image:: ../img/Coastal/comp044.png

+.. important:: Changing the symbology does not alter the raster results;
+               it only affects the way they are visually presented.
+               If a user wishes to modify the actual results in a raster (such as removing lower or higher outliers), the Raster Calculator must be used.

 Step 4.
 Flood Components
 ____________________________

 Each Flood Component simulated using FLO-2D has a substantial impact on the flood depth.
+It is essential to note that compound flood is a non-linear process, implying that one process will influence the other.
 In this step, the QGIS Profile Tool Plugin will be used to evaluate the reduction in the flood depth when each flood component is deactivated.
 The scenarios analyzed in this step are: